greim/gen/src/chapters/01-pull-push.md

 ## Looping collections

-We'll kick things off by looping two kinds of data structures: trees and arrays.
+It all starts with looping.
+Let's consider two kinds of data structures you can loop through: trees and arrays.
 In an array, everything exists sequentially in a line, so looping is easy.
 A tree has a non-linear branching structure, so looping it isn't so straightforward.
 Also, terminology note: when you loop through a collection, we'll say that you're the **consumer**, while the collection is the **producer**.

 ## Pull mode

-As data flows from producer to consumer, "pull mode" just means that the consumer initiates the transfer at each step, while the producer more or less acts like an inert data structure that can be read from.
-It might sound complicated, but all it means is this:
+As data flows from producer to consumer, "pull mode" means that the consumer initiates the transfer, while the producer remains passive:

 ```js
 for (var i=0; i<array.length; i++) {